creeperbit/woo-tabs-accordion/readme.md

 ## Plugin Features

 - Replace your default product page tabs and provide the customers with a new way to view the contents.
+- Responsive & mobile ready.
+- Clean and intuitive admin panel.
 - Customize accordion styles to fit the look and feel of your site design.
-- Clean and intuitive admin panel.
-- Responsive & Mobile ready.
+- Allows you to choose from two different theme.
+- Multiple accordions collapsible or toggle.
+- Accordion mode on page load.
-- Compatible with any Theme.
+- Compatible with any theme.
-- Custom CSS field to override styles.
 - And much more options.

 ## Plugin Development